Gábor Fodor (politician)

-Gábor Fodor (born 27 September 1962) is a Hungarian jurist, liberal politician and a delegate to the Hungarian Round Table Talks.
+Gábor Fodor (born 27 September 1962) is a Hungarian jurist, former liberal politician and a delegate to the Hungarian Round Table Talks.
 He was member of the Hungarian parliament from 1990 to 2019.
 Later he was the representative of the Hungarian parliament in the Council of Europe between 1991 and 1993.
 From 1994 to 1996 he was the Minister of Education in Hungary.
 Furthermore, he was the Minister of Environment and Water between 2008 and 2009.
 He is also a former president of the Alliance of Free Democrats (SZDSZ) in 2008–09 and for the Liberals in 2013–19 as well.
 Currently he is the CEO and founder of the Central European Political Transition Institute.

-Family Background
+Family background

-He was born on 27 September 1962 into an intellectual family in a Hungarian town called Gyöngyös.
+He was born on 27 September 1962 into an intellectual family in Gyöngyös.
 His father's name is Árpád Fodor (1926–2012) who was a judge and later an attorney at law.
 His mother's name is Klára Révfalvi (1925–2017) and she was working in the local city council.
 Gábor has one older brother.